stevegrunwell/write-some-docs/slides.md

 Note:

-In practice, your docblocks will usually look something like this:
+Regardless of the language, docblocks generally follow this pattern:

-* Summary
+1. Summary (one-line to explain what the function does)
-* Description
+2. Description (details about the implementation, optional)
-* Tags
+3. Tags (special information about the code)

 Now we'll look at some of the most common tags you'll come across: